Make the most of a day out in the charming coastal town of Kamakura, only 1 hour from Tokyo, with our Kamakura Day Trip Itinerary.

 8:30am Breakfast in Kamakura

 Once you’ve arrived at Kamakura Station, the first order of the day is to have breakfast - or, at the very least, coffee.
 You deserve it after surviving an hour of Tokyo’s morning rush.
+You can grab coffee, pastries and onigiri (rice balls) at several places near the station.

 At the entrance to Tsurugaoka Hachimangū. - image © Florentyna Leow